georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-min-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 1. Documents without a value in the `grade` field will fall into the same bucket as documents that have the value `10`.

 ## Histogram fields [search-aggregations-metrics-min-aggregation-histogram-fields]

-When `min` is computed on [histogram fields](/reference/elasticsearch/mapping-reference/histogram.md), the result of the aggregation is the minimum of all elements in the `values` array.
+When `min` is computed on [histogram fields](histogram.md), the result of the aggregation is the minimum of all elements in the `values` array.
 Note, that the `counts` array of the histogram is ignored.

 For example, for the following index that stores pre-aggregated histograms with latency metrics for different networks: